01 – Pope Paul VI appeals for peace in Vietnam.

 25 – Private Errol Wayne Noack, 21, is the first Australian conscript to be killed in Vietnam.

-01 – Surveyor 1 makes a soft landing on the moon in the Ocean of Storms after a flight lasting 63 hours 36 minutes, and sends back more than 11,000 televised pictures before its batteries go dead.
+01 – Surveyor 1 makes America’s first “soft” landing on the moon in the Ocean of Storms after a flight lasting 63 hours 36 minutes, and sends back more than 11,000 televised pictures before its batteries go dead.

 02 – First Australian troops arrive home on leave from Vietnam.